MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ## Configure Enrollment Status Page

-To ensure that devices, apply the DFCI configuration during OOBE before users sign in, you need to configure enrollment status.
+To ensure that devices apply the DFCI configuration during OOBE before users sign in, you need to configure enrollment status.

 For more information, see [Set up an enrollment status page](/intune/enrollment/windows-enrollment-status).